 In baseball Zimmerman said there are three types of fans.
 The ones that want to disconnect from technology and enjoy the game, the ones that want to go in and out of phones while they watch the game, and the ones that want to live the game through their phone.
 Knowing this, Zimmerman has started to think about what they can do for each of those fans.
 Turner Stadium has great wifi but they had to think about what they were going to do with that fast internet.
 “Comcast gave us super fast internet.
 What can we do with that?
 Web-based AR.”
 How cool would it be to be to see player’s stats in mixed reality while seeing them play in real time?

-Steps for creating an innovative company:
+4 Steps to create an innovative company:

 - Look inside your company for the innovation.